Dreaded-Gnu/coset/README.md

       - [x] `Float`: 4 bytes
       - [x] `Double`: 8 bytes
   - [ ] Throw errors, when trying to send/receive a message type without encode/decode handler
+  - [ ] Test send/receive of messages with and without data
 - [ ] Add message queue for enqueing messages before sending it and to not overload datachannel
 - [ ] Implement kind of protocol on top of rtc
   - [ ] Support packet fragmentation